 The Ackerman bargaining method works.
 It’s a delicate play on human psychology, and the real beauty of using it is how you get to build positive rapport while negotiating.
 Unlike most bargaining methods, it also doesn’t make the other party feel like they’ve been ripped off or somehow cheated out of a price.
 This allows you to continue to negotiate on Craigslist for other products with the same people in the future.

-There are some methods that, while they may help you strike a better deal, definitely do make the other party feel like they've been ripped off.
+Of course, there are some methods that, while they may help you strike a better deal, definitely do make the other party feel like they've been ripped off.
 Accordingly, you do not want to use them more than once on the same person, for fear of safety and reputation.

 These methods are often referred to as the 'dark arts of bargaining on Craigslist'.
 I'm going to talk about one in particular, but I am not joking when I say this: be careful applying this method to people that you interact with frequently.
 You can wind up in some serious trouble, both personally and professionally.